You have a roll of material that’s too wide for your die cutter, printer, laminator or other roll-fed processes. Now

 Roll slitters have a variety of names such as:

 A Roll Slitter uses a large circular blade or fixed band blade to cut all the way through a roll of material.
 This machine cuts down through the core the material was wound on.

 The core of most master rolls is a 3″ (7.62cm) ID paper core.
 The master roll does not need to be unwound.
-You can skip a time-consuming process of aligning slitting blades and empty cores.
+You can skip the time-consuming process of aligning slitting blades and empty cores.

 Rosenthal Roll Slitters are designed to operate in manual models.
 An operator positions and pulls the blade through the roll of material.